uraimo/Awesome-Swift-Playgrounds/README.md

 * [Dynamic Programming With Swift](https://github.com/evansjohnson/DynamicProgrammingWithSwift) - A set of three dynamic programming problems implemented in a Swift. ⏳
 * [The Jelly Bean Problem](https://github.com/kyleweiner/Jelly-Bean-Problem) - The Jelly Bean problem from Wait But Why. ⏳
 * [Euclidean Strings](https://github.com/modulusMathews/ReEuclid) - A playground leveraging ReSwift to generate Euclidean Strings. ⏳
-* [Sorting Algorithms](https://github.com/bwide/Sorting-Algorithms-Playground) - Live Visualization of some famous sorting algorithms and your experiments. ⏳

 ### Languages
 *Programming language interpreters implemented in Swift*